rabchev/brackets-server/README.md

 | `-s <dir>`   | `--supp-dir`     | `~/.brackets-srv` | Root directory for Brackets supporting files such as user extensions, configurations and state persistence.
 | `-d`         | `--user-domains` | `false`           | Allows Node domains to be loaded from user extensions.

 **NOTE:** Some Brackets extensions require external Node.js process, called node domain.
 Node domains run on the server, thereby allowing arbitrary code to be executed on the server through custom extensions.
-Since this imposes very serious security and stability risks, Brackets Server will not load nor execute domains from user extensions, unless it was explicitly allowed to do so.
+Since this imposes very serious security and stability risks, Brackets Server will not load nor execute domains from user extensions, unless `-d` option is specifiednod.

 Embedding Brackets Server in Web Applications
 ---------------------------------------------